MYSTIC-HUNTER/React-Native-Weather-Forecast-App/README.md

 ## Here are some highlights of the app:

-- 📍 integratied Expo Location for precise weather data based on your current location.
+- 📍 Integrated Expo Location for precise weather data based on your current location.
 - 🌈 Beautifully designed interface with intuitive navigation for effortless usability.
 - ⛅️ Access to up-to-date weather forecasts, including temperature, humidity, wind speed, and more.
 - 🔍 Advanced search functionality for finding weather information for specific locations.